The Children of Lir: A Fascinating Irish Legend

 Some versions say the children joined their parents in heaven for eternity.

 Her spell stated that the children are to live their first 300 years on the shallows of Lough Derravarragh.
-Since the spell would last for 900 years, the remaining 600 years were equally divided to be spent on the Sea of Moyle and then the Isle of Inish Glora by the Atlantic Ocean.
+Since the spell would last 900 years, the remaining 600 years were equally divided to be spent on the Sea of Moyle and the Isle of Inish Glora by the Atlantic Ocean.

 Saint Cauragh and Lough Derravarragh